Pulk

-A children's sledding area in the Swedish city of Visby.
-Here you can see the basic toy sled, as well as the saucer style one.

-A pulk (from puhlke, via pulkka; pulka; pulk; bulki) is a Nordic short, low-slung small sled used in sport or for transport, pulled by a dog or a skier, or in Sápmi pulled by reindeer.
+A pulk (pulk, pulka, pulkka; bulki; from pul'hkē) is originally a Nordic term for a low-slung boat-like sled, sometimes without runners, capable of being pulled by hand on foot or skis, or by light draft animals such as dogs or reindeer.
+A toboggan could be called a pulk.
 They are classically made out of wood and other natural materials but are nowadays made of plastic, which makes them inexpensive.

 Pulks are originally meant to carry supplies such as a tent or food, or transport a child or other person.
-In Norway and Sweden, pulks are often used by parents to pull small children on skiing trips.
+In Norway, Finland and Sweden, pulks are often used by parents to pull small children on skiing trips.
 In Finland and Sweden, pulks exist as a winter toy, mainly for children, for going downhill.

-Besides the classic toy pulk there are similar alternatives like "saucers" (pulks shaped like a disc), as well as sleighs of different configurations.
+Akja

-A larger pulk, designed for transporting larger amounts of goods, is called ahkio /[ɑhkio]/ in Finnish.
-This word is also used by the US Army for a human-drawn snow sled.
+A larger pulk, designed for transporting larger amounts of goods, is called a akja (ahkio /[ɑhkio]/; ackja; Akja, Akia).
+The term stems from older Sami akio, akje and ahkio, akkio, akkia, which in turn is a borrowing from Proto-Norse, cognate with äcka, ekja, "driving, fording", to the root ak (åk), "drive, ford, ride", ultimately related to "act".

+Listed old Sami synonyms include: geres, kerres, låkkek and pulka.